sergeyt/pandora/README.md

 # PANDORA

-This small box of pandora (IOW small app basis) composed from the following technologies:
+This small box of pandora (aka small app basis) composed from the following technologies:

 * [Dgraph](https://dgraph.io/) as data store with GraphQL support, write operations using REST
 * [tusd](https://tus.io/) as file store service baked by Amazon S3 compatible storage like [Minio](https://www.minio.io/)